lggrant/lggrant.github.io/README.md

 ### Summary
 Lily (Lace) Grant is a Master of Science in Business Analytics (MSBA) student in Northern Virginia.
 With a strong foundation in marketing, she is leveraging her business expertise alongside her technical proficiency in analytics to drive data-informed strategies.
 Her data visualization, market research, and business strategy skills enable her to bridge the gap between technical insights and actionable business solutions.
-Lily is set to begin her career in federal consulting with Leidos, where she will bring her unique blend of analytical and strategic skills to the table.
+Lace is set to begin her career in federal consulting with Leidos, where she will bring her unique blend of analytical and strategic skills to the table.

 ### Education
 **Master of Science in Business Analytics**
 *William & Mary, Raymond A. Mason School of Business*
 Expected Graduation: May 2025
-- Coursework: Stochastic Modeling, Database Management, Machine Learning, Optimization
+- Coursework: Stochastic Modeling, Database Management, Machine Learning, Optimization, Big Data, Artificial Intelligence
 - Awards: Top 5 on MSBA Group Case Study (2024)

 **Bachelor of Business Administration in Marketing**